 BIMCO's position has been approved by the BIMCO Board of Directors.

-Currently, MARPOL does not regulate grey water.
+Currently, MARPOL does not explicitly regulate grey water.
 In connection with passenger/cruise traffic and/or sensitive sea areas, there are some national/regional regulations on grey water whilst others are in the process of being developed.

 Grey water is defined by the International Maritime Organization (IMO) as drainage from dishwashers, galley sinks, showers, laundry, baths and washbasin drains.
 It is a known source of contaminants to the marine environment and has been identified as a vector for microplastics in the oceans.